 You can enable more than one user to log on at the same time, where each user has equal access.

-See "Session management" on page 18.
+See Session Management, page 33.

-Types of user accounts
+Types of User Accounts

 The unit has various levels of access - Administrator, Device User, Read-Only User, and Network-only User - and these are protected by user name and password requirements.